-This software is geared more towards companies using an internal drone within their mapping department, as opposed to a pilot looking for a mapping software to use for their own business.
-That’s because paying $250 for a map is only a smarter financial move if you only plan on conducting a mapping mission, say, once a month.
+This software is geared more towards companies using an internal drone within their mapping department.
+That’s as opposed to a pilot looking for a mapping software to use for their own business.
+After all, paying $250 for a map is only a smarter financial move if you only plan on conducting a mapping mission, say, once a month.
 For a company that intends to make many more maps than that, the per-map cost of Propeller is likely not financially worth it.

 Why Propeller might not be a fit for you

-The biggest drawback of Propeller is that It requires you to use what’s called an Aeropoint (which is a highly-precise, smart ground control point) in order to process your imagery with any accuracy.
-While Aeropoints are great for both beginners and survey veterans given their easy use and high precision, they’re far from wallet-friendly; an Aeropoint costs just over $1000.
+The biggest drawback of Propeller is that It requires you to use what’s called an Aeropoint.
+That’s a highly-precise, smart ground control point in order to process your imagery with any accuracy.
+And sure, Aeropoints are great for both beginners and survey veterans given their easy use and high precision.
+So what’s the problem?
+They’re far from wallet-friendly, as an Aeropoint costs just over $1000.

-Another drawback of this software is that you’ll need to find a flight planning app to execute your automated flights (propeller does not offer one).
+Another drawback of this software?
+You’ll need to find a flight planning app to execute your automated flights (propeller does not offer one).
 The drones recommended for usage with propeller software are the Phantom 4 RTK and the Wingtra One.
 Which are both expensive drones costing upwards of 10,000 dollars.